 If you sign up for QuickBooks Online, you may only pay monthly.
 However, when you sign up, go to your account settings and switch to an annual payment to save 10%.
 Receipt capture, QuickBooks compatibility, and over 650 app connections with apps like PayPal, Square, and Shopify are included with all Online subscriptions.

-The Difference between QuickBooks Online and QuickBooks Desktop
+What is the Difference between QuickBooks Online and QuickBooks Desktop?

 QuickBooks Desktop is an annual subscription with prices starting at $349.99 per year, which may be too expensive for small businesses or startups with tight budgets.
 The desktop version offers app integrations, but only a few as the online version.
 However, compared to its cloud cousin, there are over 200 options.